nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka president meets IMF representatives
+### Sri Lanka President discusses investment policy reforms with IMF mission

 *2025-07-21 16:52:00* · [`economynextcom`](https://economynext.com/sri-lanka-president-meets-imf-representatives-231962/) · `en`

 ECONOMYNEXT – International Monetary Fund (IMF) representatives met with Sri Lanka’s President Anura Dissanayake to discuss the future review of its extended credit facility.

-The discussion focused on facilitating investment through policy reforms and tariff concessions aimed at fostering an investor-friendly environment, Dissanayake’s media division said.
+The discussion further focused on facilitating investment through policy reforms and tariff concessions aimed at fostering an investor-friendly environment, Dissanayake’s media division said.

-Dissanayake is said to have “outlined the country’s present economic challenges and reiterated the importance of incorporating measures to ease the burden on the public in the 2026 Budget, despite these constraints”.
+The President expressed confidence that Sri Lanka would continue to benefit from the IMF’s support in ensuring long-term economic stability and consistency in policy direction.

 “President Dissanayake expressed his gratitude for the support extended to Sri Lanka by the IMF so far and emphasized that he is committed to ensuring that all the benefits of the country’s economic growth are delivered to the people.”